textileio/papers/draft.md

 Peer's Log.

-The Event Codec abstraction provides a useful extensibility mechanism for the Store: if instead of a JSON Patcher, a more advanced CRDT structure is needed, it would be implemented as an Event Codec.
-Here, operation *or* delta-state CRDTs could be modeled as Event Codecs to provide CRDT-like behavior to the downstream reducers.
-CRDT-based Event Codecs could range from simple ... to more complex ....
-For example, JSON document changes could be implemented as a JSON CRDT [@kleppmannConflictFreeReplicatedJSON2017], or a hybrid JSON Patch **REF** with logical clocks.
+The Event Codec abstraction provides a useful extensibility mechanism for the Event Store.
+For instance, eventually consistent, CRDT-based structures are particularly useful for managing views of a document in a multi-peer collaborative editing environment (like Google Docs or similar).
+To support this type of offline-first use-case (where Peers may be making concurrent edits on a shared JSON document), one could implement an Event Codec that supports a JSON CRDT datatype [@kleppmannConflictFreeReplicatedJSON2017] (or even a hybrid JSON Patch with logical clocks).
+Here updates to a JSON document would be modeled as CRDT operations (ops) *or* deltas to provide CRDT-like behavior to downstream Reducers.
+Libraries such as Automerge[^20] provide useful examples of reducer functions that make working with JSON CRDTs relatively straightforward.

 ### Dispatcher {#sec:Dispatcher}